 Auditions: Keep in mind that in the end, the audition room is the stage manager’s room to run, and the cast is the director’s cast to work with.
 You want to support your director and stage manager in this incredibly stressful period.
 Be encouraging, tell them not to worry if things aren’t going as they’d hoped, and that no matter what happens you will have an amazing show on your hands.

-PS If at this point you know you’ll want to have any staged violence or weapons in the show, you need to contact UP and fill out their fight/weapons form.
-It’s also a good idea in general to keep UP abreast of what’s going on with your production.
-They can provide great guidance and resources.
+If at this point you know you’ll want to have any staged violence or weapons in the show, you need to contact UP and fill out their fight/weapons form.
+You can find more information on the Prop Weapons and Stage Combat Policies on the UP site.

 Rehearsal/Design, and Build: At this point, you’ll want to make sure the director and stage manager are comfortable with rehearsals.
 Don’t check in on them unless they ask you to — it’s their room.
 You’ll want to hold weekly (or nearly weekly) production meetings to keep all designers and technicians on the same page across departments, and so the director’s (and your) questions can be answered.
 The full staff (assistants included) should come and take notes and be involved.
 Have an agenda for the meeting so you are sure to cover everything while you have people in the room.
 Review the production calendar and approaching deadlines during these meetings.